 Orange County Area

 Known for its upscale homes and stunning ocean surroundings, Orange County is perfect for active adults who enjoy elegant surroundings and idyllic weather.
-This area tends to lean conservative, but some beach towns in the area are more eclectic and liberal (such as Huntington Beach).
-Orange County offers stunning beachside 55+ communities that are selling homes perfect for enjoying an active, sun-drenched lifestyle.
+Orange County offers stunning beachside 55+ communities with homes perfect for enjoying an active, sun-drenched lifestyle.

 San Diego Area